 Medicines are more and more often being developed by computer.
 This means chemists increasingly try out first of all on the screen something they afterwards replicate in actual practice in the laboratory.
-The computer acts as their playground and simulator, e.g. to find an that binds perfectly to the specific structure of one of the body’s own proteins so it can suppress its activity, for example.
+The computer acts as their playground and simulator, e.g. to find an active ingredient that binds perfectly to the specific structure of one of the body’s own proteins so it can suppress its activity, for example.

-Whereas in the past chemists carried out such a computer-aided active ingredient search mainly by combing through data bases containing a limited number of candidate to find which of them was most suitable, ETH Zurich researchers led by Gisbert Schneider, Professor at the Institute of Pharmaceutical Sciences, are now going one step further: they have developed a program that has memorised important rules of organic and can use it to build new active ingredient molecules from first principles.
+Whereas in the past chemists carried out such a computer-aided active ingredient search mainly by combing through data bases containing a limited number of candidate molecules to find which of them was most suitable, ETH Zurich researchers led by Gisbert Schneider, Professor at the Institute of Pharmaceutical Sciences, are now going one step further: they have developed a program that has memorised important rules of organic chemistry and can use it to build new active ingredient molecules from first principles.
 The researchers call it “de-novo design”.

 Molecules never seen before